Search

 PEM’s Chinese art collection, the oldest in the United States, represents a rare and outstanding breadth of arts and objects of daily life from China.

-The collection began when Salem merchants first made contact with China, with the earliest objects received shortly after the East India Marine Society was founded in 1799.
+PEM’s collection of Chinese art and culture started when Salem merchants first made contact with China, with the earliest objects received shortly after the East India Marine Society was founded in 1799.

-Notable holdings include textiles, ceramics, decorative arts, prints, calligraphy, sculptures and paintings, including two imperial portraits.
-The collection also includes examples of contemporary Chinese art that draws on American and European cultures.
-A notable array of Chinese textiles emphasizes the importance of silk, both for international trade and within Chinese society, from Qing dynasty court robes to qipao (or cheongsam, a type of dress) illustrating urban Chinese women’s fashions from the 1920s through the 1940s.
+Notable holdings include textiles, ceramics, other decorative arts, early photography, sculptures, prints, calligraphy, and paintings, including two imperial portraits.
+An array of Chinese textiles emphasizes the importance of silk, both for international trade and within Chinese society, from Qing dynasty (1644-1911) court robes to qipao (or cheongsam) dresses illustrating urban Chinese women’s fashions in the first half of the 20th century.
+The collection also includes examples of contemporary Chinese art that reflect global and cross-cultural trends.

-PEM is also the home of Yin Yu Tang, a 220-year old Qing dynasty merchant’s home from Anhui Province that was disassembled and re-erected in Salem in 2003.
-Yin Yu Tang — translated as “Hall of Plentiful Shelter” — was home to the Huang family for eight generations.
-The home reveals the Huizhou region’s unique architectural style as well as diverse cultural changes that occurred in China throughout the home’s occupancy.
-Stepping inside reveals a new way for museum visitors to appreciate Chinese art and culture spanning from around 1800 to the 1980s.
+PEM is the home of Yin Yu Tang, a late-18th-century merchant’s home from China’s Anhui Province that was re-erected in Salem in 2003.
+Yin Yu Tan - translated as “Hall Plentiful Shelter” - was home to the Huang family for eight generations, until 1982.
+The home reveals the Huizhou region’s unique architectural style and the many cultural changes that occurred in China throughout the home’s history.
+Stepping inside provides a new way for museum visitors to appreciate Chinese art and culture.

 Highlights from this collection